 - If it does not boot, please change boot settings in BIOS and try to boot from it again.

 Just within 3 simple steps, you are able to migrate OS to smaller SSD successfully and ensure your computer can boot from it.

 To wrap up

 In addition, this powerful backup utility can help you create system image backup in Windows and then restore it to smaller SSD without any obstacle.
-Also, you are able to deploy system image to multiple computers if you want to perform batch operations, for example, install the system for 25 computers, even if some of them has dissimilar hardware.
-You need to use image deployment software in the technician or techplus edition.
-All in all, it is software worth trying, and select the version you want.
+You can even deploy system image to multiple computers using the technician or techplus edition.
+All in all, it is software worth trying, just pick the version you want.